Hanford Vit Plant Leadership

 Members of Bechtel’s leadership team for the Vit Plant are recognized experts in their fields.
 They bring decades of experience to the important clean-up mission at Hanford and are committed to the safe design, construction, and operation of this vital waste treatment facility.

-Brian Reilly is the Project Director for the Vit Plant at Hanford.
+Valerie McCain is the Project Director for the Vit Plant at Hanford.
 Bechtel manages design and construction of the Vit Plant for the U.S. Department of Energy’s Office of River Protection.
-Reilly, a Bechtel Senior Vice President, was named Project Director in October 2018 after performing in the same role at the Uranium Processing Facility Project in Oak Ridge, Tennessee since December 2017.
+McCain, a Bechtel Senior Vice President, was named Project Director in October 2018 after performing in the same role at the Uranium Processing Facility Project in Oak Ridge, Tennessee since December 2017.
 She joined UPF as Deputy Project Director in 2015.

 Rick Holmes is the Vit Plant Site Director and General Manager for the Waste Treatment Completion Company (WTCC), a subcontractor to Bechtel at the Vit Plant.
 He has nearly 30 years of experience in engineering, construction, and project management